 A Professional Development School partnership model chosen by ESU teacher educators as the strongest way to prepare beginning teachers, facilitate renewal at both the school and university, and enhance teaching and learning that leads to student success.
 Programs with PDS relationships can be found in Elementary Education, Special Education, Secondary Education, and Health and Physical Education.

 Four interlocking puzzle pieces represent the phases of ESU's PDS journey.
 The synthesis of these ideas is based on the compilation and analysis of ESU PDS scholarly activity over the past 18 years, including grants, publications and presentations.
-Three pieces - Initiation (blue), Integration (green), and interdependence (red) represent how ESU and public school partners from Monroe/Pike Counties and the Lehigh Valley began, grew and engaged in PDS work from 1999-2017. the orange puzzle piece - Innovation represents a future that is grounded in our growth.
+Three pieces - Initiation (blue), Integration (green), and interdependence (red) represent how ESU and public school partners from Monroe/Pike Counties and the Lehigh Valley began, grew and engaged in PDS work from 1999-2017.
+The orange puzzle piece - Innovation represents a future that is grounded in our growth.

 INITIATION: Valuing and Imagining

 The Initiation Phase was built on a solid foundation of mutual respect and years of coordinating efforts between school districts and ESU for teacher education candidates’ clinical experiences and student teaching.
 This phase involved a deeper valuing of each other’s roles while increasing communication and conversations about our individual responsibilities and plans for collaboration and creating learning communities.
 We grew together across schools and the university, but we also grew closer within our Individual settings across department and grade levels through our conversations and shared experiences.
 Partnership grants provided the necessary funding to support developing the PDS with our elementary, secondary, and special education partners in Monroe/Pike Counties and the Lehigh Valley.
-Faculty scholarship PDS 1999-2005 included publications and presentations about building a quality PDS.
-Most notable of these was the 2006 monograph, Cultivating a PDS Landscape: Designs from East Stroudsburg University ESU Monograph containing articles by several faculty and PDS teachers.
+Faculty scholarship included publications and presentations about building a quality PDS.
+Most notable of these was the 2006 monograph, Cultivating a PDS Landscape: Designs from East Stroudsburg University containing articles by several faculty and PDS teachers.